-The first step of a discrete time analysis consists in embedding a DTMC into the system evolution.
+The first step of a discrete-time analysis consists in embedding a DTMC into the system evolution.
 That means to define a discrete system state X and to identify discrete time instants where the memoryless property holds for the evolution of X. In our example above, the DTMC is embedded at the batch arrival instants; its state is defined by the unfinished work U.

-The further evolution of the system state depends on the current state and on exterior factors.
-It must be independent of the predecessors of the current state for the memoryless property (3) to hold.
-We summarize the exterior factors by a system influencing variable Y that has discrete space \mathcal{Y} .
+The further evolution of the system state depends on the current state and on exterior factors which must be independent of the predecessors of the current state for the memoryless property to hold.
+We summarize the exterior factors by a system influencing variable Y that has discrete range \mathcal{Y} .
 In general, both the state variable X and the influencing variable Y may be composite variables.
-In our above example, the influencing variable Y consists of two components: the interarrival time A and the batch size B.
+In our above example, the influencing variable Y consists of two components: the inter-arrival time A and the batch size B.

 Due to the memoryless property of the DTMC the state transition from X_n to X{n+1} depends only on X_n and Y_n .
-Since Y_n is an identical and independently distributed random variable, its subscript can be omitted.
-The next DTA step is the representation of the state evolution by a relation that is recursive in the state variable X. Formally, it means defining a recursive state transition function $f : \mathcal{X} \times \mathcal{Y} \mapsto \mathcal{X}$
+The next DTA step is the representation of the state evolution by a relation that is recursive in the state variable X. Formally, it means defining a recursive state transition function $f: \mathcal{X} \times \mathcal{Y} \mapsto \mathcal{X}$

-$$X{n+1} = f(X_n, Y).$$
+$$X{n+1} = f(X_n, Y_n).$$